 The FAC program helps people with mild traumatic brain injuries (MTBI) and other similar neurological conditions.
 The class provides therapeutic and social benefits to each student that promotes healing, personal growth, improved self-esteem, and friendships in a supportive and safe environment.
 FAC allows participants to enjoy success and rebuild confidence with others who share their MTBI experience.
 The weekly class maintains a low teacher-student ratio to engage each participant at their ability level.
 The adults are all at different stages of recovery - some students are able to throw at the wheel, while others are in the process of improving their fine motor skills.
 The 2.5 hour classes include both a hand-building and wheel-throwing lesson.
 The class is not just about art, as it has become a space for building community and support.
 Many of the students are grappling with their injuries and abilities, and it is a place for them to come together and discuss their challenges and growth.
 Participants report improvements in their recovery as a result of their participation.

 Attention Homes provides youth and young adults (ages 12 - 24) shelter, community-based living, and everything they need to live stable lives.

-Studio Art Boulder partners with Attention Homes to provide ceramics classes for their Runaway and Homeless Youth (RHY) program.
+Studio Art Boulder partners with Attention Homes to provide ceramics classes for their Runaway and Homeless Youth (RHY) program as well as their residential program at Chase House.
 The RHY program provides street outreach, day drop-in and overnight emergency shelter services to homeless youth.
-The Studio Arts Boulder classes are taught at Attention Homes’ RHY facility (The Source).
+The RES program is a state licensed Residential Child Care Facility for at-risk youth, ages 12-18, placed through social services departments as a result of family disruption.
+The Studio Arts Boulder classes are taught at Attention Homes’ RHY facility (The Source) and RES.
 Instruction focuses on hand-building.